excelta-corp/pos-data-cleaner/docs/Setting up a new distributor.md

 **10**|Disty||

 When you're done, save this file as a UTF-8 CSV where the other pattern files are kept.

-Set the filename to the raw data filename, followed by `_PATTERN.csv `.
-For example
- , we'd
+Set the filename to the raw data filename, followed by `_PATTERN.csv`.
-  save this one as `Bobs Blades_PATTERN.csv`
+For example, we'd save this one as `Bobs Blades_PATTERN.csv`

 Keep it handy - we'll be right back with it.